jwagnervaz/DUAL-CPU-ZX-DU99D4-V1.41-BIOSMOD/README.md

-THIS BIOS VERSION IS A PORT I MADE FOR OLD BOARDS WITH 4304 OR OLDER BIOS VERSION DONT FLASH INTO A 4305 OR NEWER CAUSE IT WILL BRICK YOUR BIOS AND YOU WILL NEED CH341 FOR UNBRICK.
+THIS BIOS VERSION IS A PORT I MADE FOR REV 1.41 WITH 4305 OR NEWER BIOS VERSION DONT FLASH INTO A 4304 OR OLDER CAUSE IT WILL BRICK YOUR BIOS AND YOU WILL NEED CH341 FOR UNBRICK.

 My ports only WORKS WITH
-v1.11 v1.12 and 1.31v and lower revs.
+REV 1.41V

 new revs  like 1.41 and others not compatible . if you wanna a port, considere to DONATE.